60 Unique and Different Wedding Ideas

 8. Novel ways to throw a garter

-Garters can be attached to footballs, rugby balls even wrapped tightly round a golf ball.
+Garters can be attached to footballs, rugby balls or even wrapped tightly round a golf ball.

 9. Wedding piñata